Basic income experiment

 - Research Report: Preliminary results of the Finnish basic income experiment 2017–2018

 - Video record of the event 4.4.2019 (in English)

 - Video record of the event 8.2.2019 (in English)

 Evaluation study of the basic income experiment

-The main goal is to help understand how receiving a basic income affects the income and employment status of the participants.
-The impact of the basic income on the participants’ general well-being will also be investigated.
-The experimental group of 2,000 persons is compared against a control group comprised of individuals who were not selected for the experimental group.
+The main goal was to help understand how receiving a basic income affects the income and employment status of the participants.
+The impact of the basic income on the participants’ general well-being was also investigated.

 - Ministry of Social Affairs and Health: Analysis of the basic income experiment set to begin